Adaptive Euler methods for stochastic systems with non-globally Lipschitz coefficients: Introduction

 The literature already contains numerical schemes with fixed stepsizes that converge strongly to solutions of SDEs with coefficients that satisfy local Lipschitz and monotone conditions.
 Several of these extend the idea of taming as introduced in \cite{HJK2012}, which rescales the functional response of the drift coefficient in the scheme; they do so by allowing the entire stochastic Euler map to be rescaled by some combination of drift and diffusion responses.
 For example, see the balanced method introduced in~\cite{TretyakovZhang} and the variant presented in~\cite{Sabinas2013arxiv}, which are both strongly convergent in this setting.
-Additionally the increment tamed Euler method introduced in~\cite{HutzenthalerJentzen} is strongly convergent for SDEs where the finiteness of some moments is ensured by the existence of a more general Lypaunov-type function.
-The truncated Euler method presented by Mao~\cite{Mao15,Mao16} takes a different approach to the same end, truncating the approximate solution at each step in a particular way before feeding it back into the scheme; this has the effect of indirectly bounding the functional response.
-Finally it was shown in~\cite{MaoSzpruch2012} that a drift-implicit discretisation could also ensure strong convergence in our setting.
-There are a growing number of variations on the taming approach, see for example \cite{Sabinas2016,SzpruchZhang,ZhangMa} and in \Cref{sec:num}, we compare the numerical performance of a selection of these methods to that of the adaptive scheme presented in this article.
-Our examples illustrate some of the drawbacks of fixed-step explicit schemes (when linear stability is an issue) and where for fixed, relatively large $h$, the taming perturbation which imposes convergence may change the dynamics of the solution.
-Compared to the fixed-step explicit methods, our numerical results show that the semi-implicit adaptive method gives consistently reliable numerical convergence results and is more successful in reproducing the firing rate of a stochastic Fitzhugh-Nagumo system.
-It is also more efficient than the drift-implicit scheme.
+The projected Euler method of \cite{beyn16} handles runaway trajectories by projecting them back onto a ball of radius inversely proportional to the step size; hence the authors control moments of the numerical solution.
+It was shown in~\cite{MaoSzpruch2012} that a drift-implicit discretisation could also ensure strong convergence in our setting. \noteB{Finally we highlight \cite{HutzenthalerJentzen2}, which treats SDEs and SPDEs with non-globally monotone coefficients.}

+In Section \ref{sec:num}, we compare the numerical performance of a selection of these methods to that of the adaptive scheme presented in this article.
+We note this selection cannot be exhaustive and there are a growing number of variations; see for example \cite{HutzenthalerJentzen, Mao15,Mao16,Sabinas2016,SzpruchZhang,ZhangMa}.
+However our examples illustrate some of the drawbacks of fixed-step explicit schemes (when linear stability is an issue) and where for fixed, relatively large $h$, the taming perturbation which imposes convergence may change the dynamics of the solution.
+Compared to the fixed-step explicit methods, our numerical results show that the semi-implicit adaptive method gives consistently reliable numerical convergence results.
+It is also more efficient than the drift-implicit scheme for SODEs, though this comparison is less clear for the SPDE example.